microsoft/vscode-java-debug/Troubleshooting.md

 This document will help troubleshoot the common debugging errors.

-## Java Language Support extension is not started or broken.
+## Java Language Support extension fails to start.
 Java Debugger is leveraging `"Language Support for Java(TM) by Red Hat"` extension for source mapping and project support.
-If Java Language Support extension is not started or broken, Java Debugger may not work as expected.
+If Java Language Support extension fails to start, Java Debugger may not work as expected.
 Here is a simple way to check the Language Server is started.
 Open a Java or pom.xml file, and then check the status icon at the right corner of VS Code status bar is thumbs up or not.

  ![ status indicator ](https://raw.githubusercontent.com/redhat-developer/vscode-java/master/images/statusMarker.png).